Ryanair sees Easter, summer disruption as union talks drag

 “We are very close to concluding agreements in Spain and Italy and expect them to be finalised within the next month,” O’Leary told a news conference in Brussels.

-“We’re not making as much progress in other countries, most notably Ireland and in Portugal.
-We expect some disruptions, possibly over Easter, maybe over the summer period,” he said.
+“We’re not making as much progress in other countries most notably Ireland and in Portugal.
+We expect some disruptions, possibly over Easter, maybe over the summer period,” (Reporting by Robert-Jan Bartunek and Samantha Koester; editing by Philip Blenkinsop)

-Chief Operations Officer Peter Bellew said at a separate news conference in Berlin that Ryanair expected to achieve a collective wage agreement in Germany over the coming months.

-A meeting has been scheduled with German pilots’ union Vereinigung Cockpit (VC) for next week, he said.